tretre91/MyGL/docs/usage.md

        }
    }
    ```
-   Here we check if a key has been pressed, and if it was the escape key we
+   Here we process the `windowShouldClose` and `keyPressed` events.
+   - The `windowShouldClose` event is triggered when the user tries to close the
+   window, in our example if the user tries to close the window we effectively
+   close it with a call to `window.close()`.
+   - The `keyPressed` event is triggered when a keyboard key is pressed, here we
-   close the window
+   close the window if the user presses the escape key.

 2. Then we clear the window with a background color and draw our rectangle :
    ```cpp